Symptoms and Signs of Stoner Stomach

 icon

-Yes, weed can make your stomach hurt with CHS, but stomach pain can be caused from any number of unrelated conditions, such as gastritis, gastroparesis, or irritable bowel.
+Yes, weed can make your stomach hurt with CHS, but stomach pain can be caused by any number of unrelated conditions, such as gastritis, gastroparesis, or irritable bowel.
 It’s important to seek medical attention if you have severe stomach pain.

 02